trilioData/triliovault-cfg-scripts/redhat-director-scripts/README.md

 Edit `trilio_env.yaml` to set all details required for trilio.

+### Prepare artifacts
+Run prepare_artifacts.sh script as shown below, it will do following things
-### Run prepare_artifacts.sh this file will take tripelO puppet module from undercloud and trilio puppet module from repo and will upload it to overcloud.
-Also it will take roles_data file as input and will add trilio services to it
+i) Takes tripelO puppet module from undercloud(/etc/puppet/modules/tripleo) and adds trilio puppet, heat templates to it.
+It does not modify any existing code of tripleo module.
+It creats a copy of it in cureent directory ii) Takes 'trilio' puppet module from "puppet/trilio" directory of trilio repository, both modules tripleO and trilio will get copied in trilio_puppet_modules directory in current directory iii) Then scripyt will use "upload-puppet-modules" tools of RHOSP and will upload both puppet modules to overcloud. vi) Finally it will take roles_data file path as input and will add trilio services under controller and compute role.
 ```
 ./prepare_artifacts.sh <Roles_data_file_path>
 ./prepare_artifacts.sh /usr/share/openstack-tripleo-heat-templates/roles_data.yaml